adobe/alloy-samples/ajo/personalization-client-side/README.md

 ## How it works

 1. [Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) is included and configured on the page.
-The configuration is based on the `.env` file under ajo.
+The configuration is based on the `.env` file within the `ajo` folder.

 ```javascript
 <script src="https://cdn1.adoberesources.net/alloy/2.18.0/alloy.min.js" async></script>